Damages and Losses Lawsuits

 Conclusion

 The court dismissed El Llano’s damages lawsuit against Lisa, S.A. on procedural grounds, finding the claim was premature because Lisa’s exclusion as shareholder was not final.
-This outcome protected Lisa from liability and closed the case.
+The Court of Appeals later confirmed this decision, protecting Lisa from liability and closing the case definitively.